-Screen printing can be a complicated process, and the quest to find the best printer for screen printing reflected that.
-We went through a process of looking at over 20 printers over the course of four days to find the best inkjet printers that you can use for t-shirt making or other craft making.
-The printers needed to be inkjet, be able to produce on transparency film, and achieve high-resolution prints of black ink.
+Screen printing can be complicated, and the quest to find the best printer for screen printing reflected that.
+We looked at over 20 printers over the course of four days to find the best inkjet printers you can use for t-shirt making or other craft making.
+The printers needed to be inkjet, be able to produce on transparent film, and achieve high-resolution prints of black ink.
 The list below comprises the best printers for printing custom clothing, artwork, posters, canvasses, and more.

-The top pick is the HP OfficeJet Pro 9015 for its ability to handle varied sizes and weight of transparency paper.
-Its black ink and printer head also handles the texture of transparency films exceptionally well, adhering almost instantaneously to avoid smudging.
+The top pick is the HP OfficeJet Pro 9015 for its ability to handle varied sizes and weights of transparency paper.
+Its black ink and printer head also handle the texture of transparency films exceptionally well, adhering almost instantaneously to avoid smudging.
 The end result is crisp designs with deep black color depth.
-If you’re a Mac user and need a printer that’s compatible with your device, check out the best printer for Mac.
-Keep reading about this and our other top picks to learn more about the best printers on the market today.
+If you’re a Mac user and need a compatible printer, check out the best printer for Mac.
+Keep reading about this, and our other top picks to learn more about the best printers on the market today.

 Award: TOP PICK

 One of the best parts about this printer is the ability to access your screen print designs from anywhere.
-Its intuitive 2.65-inch color touchscreen allows you to access files and documents from Google Drive directly.
-You can print from the cloud, directly from USB, and through HP’s Smart App and Smart Task, which also lets you manage the printer with easy navigation.
-The scanner is really nice for those who need to digitize their designs, as it achieves 1200 x 1200 dpi resolution and can upload in seven different file formats.
+Its intuitive 2.65-inch color touchscreen allows you to directly access files and documents from Google Drive.
+You can print from the cloud, directly from USB, and through HP’s Smart App and Smart Task, which also lets you easily navigate the printer.
+The scanner is nice for those who need to digitize their designs, as it achieves 1200 x 1200 dpi resolution and can be uploaded in seven different file formats.
 You can also use AirPrint and Google Cloud Print for a seamless printing experience with excellent connectivity.
 Definitely one of the most modern printers out there.

 You’ll be able to use your preferred transparencies with support for custom media sizes and weights up to 110 lbs.
 This printer also performs especially well printing on glossy and varied textured media.
 It’s also nice that it accommodates paper up to 8.5 x 14-inches and borderless printing on up to 8.5 x 11-inch media.
-While this HP has the highest maximum printing speed, what really matters is you can produce high-quality transparencies with it.
+While this HP has the highest maximum printing speed, it really matters that you can produce high-quality transparencies.
 And for quality printing, it is important to invest in the best printer paper on the market.

 Award: HONORABLE MENTION